anterostecnologia/anterosdbcp/README.md

 milliseconds to attempt to acquire an initial connection; the application thread will be blocked during this period.
 If a connection cannot be acquired before this timeout occurs, an exception will be thrown.
 This timeout is applied *after* the ``connectionTimeout`` period.
-If the value is zero (0), HikariCP will attempt to obtain and validate a connection.
+If the value is zero (0), AnterosDBCP will attempt to obtain and validate a connection.
 If a connection is obtained, but fails validation, an exception will be thrown and the pool not started.
 However, if a connection cannot be obtained, the pool will start, but later efforts to obtain a connection may fail.
 A value less than zero will bypass any initial